intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 Some parameters in the yaml file that you can configure:

-- repo_id: The repo_id consists of two parts, one is the name of the model producer and the other is the name of the model that actually holds the model data.
+- repo_id: The name of the model and its organization.
 - local_model_hub: The folder path where the models are stored on your machine.
 - low_bit: The low_bit precision you want to convert to for benchmarking.
 - batch_size: The number of samples on which the models makes predictions in one forward pass.